Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Machine Translation

 \subsection{Dataset Description}

-As most production NMT systems are built using a variety of general purpose corpora, we do not provide a new training corpus -- only development and evaluation data.
-We will use the freely available WMT'20 English-Russian corpus, which covers a variety of domains, but primarily focuses on parliamentary and news data.
+\paragraph{Composition} The Shifts Machine Translation datasets consists of a training, development (dev) and evaluation (eval) set.
+Each set consists of pairs of source and target sentences in English and Russian, respectively.
+As most production NMT systems are built using a variety of general purpose corpora, we do not provide a new training corpus, rather, we will use the freely available WMT'20 English-Russian corpus.
+This data covers a variety of domains, but primarily focuses on parliamentary and news data.
 For the most part, this data is grammatically and orthographically correct and language use is formal.
 This is representative of the type of data used, for example, to build the Yandex.Translate NMT system.
-As part of the Shifts dataset we provide two ``in-domain'' or non-distributionally shifted datasets.
-We select the English-Russian Newstest'19 as the \emph{development set} and will use a corpus of news data collected from GlobalVoices News service~\cite{globalvoices} and manually annotated using expert human translators as heldout \emph{evaluation set}.
+The composition of the WMT'20 En-Ru corpus is detailed on the workshop for machine translation website here: \url{http://www.statmt.org/wmt20/translation-task.html}.
+For simplicity of access and archiving purposes we downloaded the WMT'20 En-Ru training data set and also made it available on the Shifts Dataset and Challenge GitHub here: \url{https://github.com/yandex-research/shifts}.